Kvass: Production

 In the traditional method, either dried rye bread or a combination of rye flour and rye malt is used.
-The dried rye bread is extracted with hot water and incubated for 12 hours at room temperature, after which bread yeast and sugar are added to the extract and fermented for 12 hours at 20 C. Alternatively, rye flour is boiled, mixed with rye malt, bread yeast, sugar, and baker's yeast and then fermented for 12 hours at 20 C.
+The dried rye bread is extracted with hot water and incubated for 12 hours at room temperature, after which bread yeast and sugar are added to the extract and fermented for 12 hours at 20 C. Alternatively, rye flour is boiled, mixed with rye malt, sugar, and baker's yeast and then fermented for 12 hours at 20 C.

 The simplest industrial method produces kvass from a wort concentrate.
 The concentrate is warmed up and mixed with a water and sugar solution to create wort with a sugar concentration of 5–7% and pasteurized to stabilize it.
-After that, the wort is pumped into a fermentation tank, where baker's yeast and lactic acid bacteria culture is added, and the solution is fermented for 12–24 hours at 12 to 30 C. Only around 1% of the extract is fermented out into ethanol, carbon dioxide and lactic acid.
+After that, the wort is pumped into a fermentation tank, where baker's yeast and lactic acid bacteria culture is added, and the solution is fermented for 12–24 hours at 12 to 30 C. Only around 1% of the extract is fermented out into ethanol, carbon dioxide, and lactic acid.
 Afterwards, the kvass is cooled to 6 C, clarified through either filtration or centrifugation, and adjusted for sugar content, if necessary.

-Initially, it was filled in large containers, from which the kvass was sold on streets, but now, the vast majority of industrially produced kvass is filled and sold in 1–3-litre plastic bottles and has a shelf life of 4–6 weeks.
+Initially, it was filled in large containers from which the kvass was sold on streets, but now, the vast majority of industrially produced kvass is filled and sold in 1–3-litre plastic bottles and has a shelf life of 4–6 weeks.

 Kvass is usually 0.5–1.0% alcohol by weight, but may sometimes be as high as 2.0%.